Sagbama

+The postal code of the area is 561.

+The local government chairman is Alice Tangi.

 Climate

 In Sagbama community, the wet season is warm and overcast, the dry season is hot and mostly cloudy, and it is oppressive year round.
-Over the course of the year, the temperature typically varies from 70 °F to 88 °F and is rarely below 62 °F or above 91 °F.
+Over the course of the year, the temperature typically varies from 70 °F to 88 °F and is rarely below 62 °F or above 91 °F. Sagbama is surrounded by water which mainly come from the Forcados River, sometimes referred to as Sagbama River.

-Major Communities in Sagbama Local Government Area, Bayelsa State:
+The Sagbama river which a major source of drinking water in region, has been faced with diverse kinds of pollution, including crude oil pollution and open defecation by indigenes in the community.